 So I thought – I need a standard way to start.
 And I thought that this would be useful not just for piano, but for everything I do – a standard way to get into it, that is nothing like the thing itself, but that always leads to the target thing flowing well.

-I don’t want to limit myself by the way I start.
 I’d love to work out many different ways to start, and keep working out new ones.
 But I think someone who truly knows their craft always knows some standard openings.
 A chess maestro has them memorized.